r360rn/r360rn.github.io/Kubernetes/ClusterArchitecture.md

 # Master node

 The main reason for this role is to control everything what happens in cluster.
-Although all requests goes through Master Nodes component called **API server**.
+Also all requests goes through Master Nodes component called **API server**.

 # Worker node